 The power of praise: why it’s worth appreciating employees and colleagues

-Praising in the workplace is not just a way to improve performance—it’s also a key to well-being and fostering a positive team atmosphere.
-The "State of the Global Workplace" report conducted by the Gallup Institute revealed that in 2023, among respondents in Europe:
+Praising at work is not just a way to improve performance.
+It’s also a key to better well-being and a positive team atmosphere.
+In 2023, Gallup conducted the "State of the Global Workplace" survey.
+The results showed that among respondents in Europe, during a typical day:

 - 37% experienced stress during the day